 This is often a question that requires some thought: What are you looking for in prospective adoptive parents for your baby?

+Given the life-changing impact of finding the adoptive family for your baby, it's important to reflect on what you think might be the best fit.
 Maybe you want them to be passionate sports fans, like your own family.
 Maybe you dream that they’ll take your child on camping trips and go hiking, because you love the outdoors, too.

-Do you hope for a family with lots of siblings?
+- Do you hope for a family with lots of siblings?

-What kinds of hobbies do you picture your child’s parents being excited about?
+- What kinds of hobbies do you picture your child’s parents being excited about?

-Where do you imagine them living?
+- Where do you imagine them living?
 In the city?
 The mountains?
 Near an ocean?

-How much contact do you want to have with the adoptive family after the adoption?
+- How much contact do you want to have with the adoptive family after the adoption?

 We can help you find biracial families looking to adopt, but it’s even more important that the adoptive parents’ personalities feel right to you.
 Transracial adoption is more popular than ever, and many prospective birth parents end up placing their child with a family whose race differs from their own because they feel the strongest connection with that family, regardless of race.
 You can start browsing through adoption profiles here.